civictech-India/INDIA-GEO-JSON-Datasets/README.md

-# DataSetsJson
+# Civic Tech India related Datasets
-Civic Tech India related Datasets
+A library of Data Set JSON used in the Civictech Application